OP-TEE/optee_website/docs/debug.md

 layout: default
 title: Debug
 permalink: /docs/debug/
-description: |-
-	In this document we would like to describe how to debug OP-TEE.
+description: In this document we would like to describe how to debug OPTEE.
 Depending on the platform you are using you will have a couple of different options.
 ---
 # Debugging OP-TEE